vacp2p/rfc/content/docs/rfcs/71/README.md

 Using the topic derivation algorithm described here and listen for client queries.

 ### Server Grant:
-A client needs to authorize a push notification server to send them push notifications.
+A client MUST authorize a push notification server to send them push notifications.
 This is done by building a grant which is specific to a given client-server pair.
 When receiving a grant, the server MUST validate that the signature matches the registering client.

 The grant is built as:
  > `Signature(Keccak256(CompressedPublicKeyOfClient .
 CompressedPublicKeyOfServer .
 AccessToken), PrivateKeyOfClient)`